The Real Root of Anxiety—and Why Connection Is the Cure

 👉🏼 Then ask, “What am I afraid of?” and “What do You want me to know?”

-Let your body remember: you are not alone.
+Let your body remember what's true: you are not alone.

-And if the fear still feels loud?
+And if the fear is still loud?
 Reach out.
 Text someone.
 Share the moment.
-Let someone remind you of what’s true.
+Let yourself be seen.
 Being seen helps anxiety lose its edge.

 ✨ You Belong — and God Will Not Leave You